 The optimality conditions of the three versions of the three models are used to calculate the model predicted domestic to foreign money ratios.
 The optimal money ratio in the economy at period t is a function of economy parameters and consumption-money ratios.
-In the model 1, the money ratio is also a function of domestic and foreign inflation.
-In the second and third models, the ratio depends on the changes in the exchange rate and interest rates, respectively.
-The actual values of the ratio are compared to the optimal values using the parameters ranges for Georgia $\varphi = [0.57, 0.8]$, $\gamma = [6.58E - 04, 0.1]$, $\rho = [-7.33E - 03, -1.09]$.
+In the model 1, the money ratio is also a function of domestic and foreign inflation (Eq.
+2.6).
+In the second and third models, the ratio depends on the changes in the exchange rate and interest rates, respectively (Eq.
+2.8 and Eq.
+2.10).
+The actual values of the ratio are compared to the optimal values calculated using the estimated parameter values for Georgia.